This is the third post on this poultry blog for the benefit of starters.

 3)The cleaning exercise in the dry litter system is a more tedious exercise than in the battery system.

 There are different types of cages available in the market.There are the old manual system or the automated system.
 There is the 2 tier (60 birds/unit), 3 tier types(90 birds/unit)&4 tier.There are also cages for 96, 108, 120 birds,144 birds,192 birds.
-Also there are imported brand new, imported(old,used in Nigeria),refurbished cages and locally fabricated brand new.
+Also there are imported brand new, imported(old,used in Nigeria),refurbished cages and locally fabricated brand new in the Nigerian market.